 3. Shaded Nodules

-Switch to a 2B with a flat but slightly smaller tip.
-Now gradate the edges of the nodule lines and blend them into the hatching.
+Switch to a 2B with a small, flat tip.
+Gradate the edges of the nodule lines and blend them into the hatching.

 The harder lead and smaller tip fills in the places that the softer lead missed and darkens the hatch.